 The Gramajyothi scheme is an extension of the Mana ooru Mana Pranalika scheme launched by the KCR government.
 But then it was unclear how much funds would be available for the development of the village.
 Many government departments work at rural levels.
 All the officials in this department now will have to be responsible for the development and welfare programs and work extending cooperation to each other.

 A Large number of people in India live in villages.
 Villagers know better what their village lack, and Gramajyothi allows them to discuss and decide on what development works they have to do for the development of their village.
 Gramasabha plays a key role in implementing the Gramajyothi scheme.
-The decision of Gramasabha is important, and works are taken up based on them.
-Sanitation, drinking water, health, nutritious food, education, natural resources management, agriculture and basic amenities are the seven important areas on which the Gramajyothi program will concentrate.
+The decision of Gramasabha is essential, and works are taken up based on them.
+Sanitation, drinking water, health, nutritious food, education, natural resources management, agriculture and basic amenities are the seven important areas the Gramajyothi program will concentrate on.

 Gramajyothi Rural Development Scheme